James Webb Space Telescope: Spacecraft bus

-The spacecraft bus is the primary support component of the JWST, hosting a multitude of computing, communication, electric power, propulsion, and structural parts.
+The spacecraft bus is the primary support component of the JWST, hosting a multitude of subsystems for computing, communications, electrical power, propulsion, and structure.
 Along with the sunshield, it forms the spacecraft element of the space telescope.
 The spacecraft bus is on the Sun-facing "warm" side of the sunshield and operates at a temperature of about 300 K.

-The structure of the spacecraft bus has a mass of 350 kg, and must support the 6200 kg space telescope.
-It is made primarily of graphite composite material.
+The spacecraft bus has a mass of 350 kg and must support the 6200 kg space telescope.
+It is primarily made of a graphite composite material.
 The assembly was completed in California in 2015.
-It was integrated with the rest of the space telescope leading to its 2021 launch.
-The spacecraft bus can rotate the telescope with a pointing precision of one arcsecond, and isolates vibration to two milliarcseconds.
+It was integrated with the rest of the space telescope, leading to its 2021 launch.
+The spacecraft bus can rotate the telescope with pointing precision of one arcsecond and isolates vibration to 2 milliarcseconds.

 Webb has two pairs of rocket engines (one pair for redundancy) to make course corrections on the way to L_{2} and for station keeping – maintaining the correct position in the halo orbit.
 Eight smaller thrusters are used for attitude control – the correct pointing of the spacecraft.
 The engines use hydrazine fuel (159 L at launch) and dinitrogen tetroxide as oxidizer (79.5 L at launch).